 While they may not share any particular prior experience or training, Befrienders share a deep respect for human life and a desire to support those in pain.
 After training and becoming a Befriender, many find that this experience becomes an important part of their life.
 Few things can be as rewarding as knowing that you were there when someone needed you most.

 The more trained volunteer Befrienders we have, the more people we can serve.

 Interested in becoming a Crisis Services volunteer?

 Start the Crisis Services volunteer process by clicking below to complete the volunteer inquiry form.
 Once you complete this form, you will receive an email inviting you to view an informational video where you will learn more about Samaritans and our programs.
-We will review the Crisis Services’ volunteer commitment, including the basic 200-hour requirement for adults (a 4-hour weekly shift and monthly overnight shift) and the 125-hour requirement for teens (a 3-hour weekly shift).
-Accelerated volunteer opportunities and academic internship placements are also available.
-The session will be followed by an informal 1:1 interview that provides both parties with the opportunity to further explore the match.
+We will explain the Crisis Services’ volunteer commitment, including the basic 200-hour requirement for adults (a 4-hour weekly shift and monthly overnight shift) and the 125-hour requirement for teens (a 3-hour weekly shift).
+Finally, after you complete the form, you will be invited to schedule an informal 1:1 interview that provides both parties with the opportunity to further explore the match.

 Grief Support Services Volunteering